apache/incubator-heron/website2/website/versioned_docs/version-0.20.0-incubating/guides-python-topologies.md

         my_bolt = CountBolt.spec(par=3, inputs={spout: Grouping.fields("word")})
     ```

-## Defining topologies using the `TopologyBuilder class
+## Defining topologies using the `TopologyBuilder` class

-If you create a Python topology using a `TopologyBuilder1, you need to instantiate a `TopologyBuilder` inside of a standard Python main function, like this:
+If you create a Python topology using a `TopologyBuilder`, you need to instantiate a `TopologyBuilder` inside of a standard Python main function, like this:

 ```python
 from heronpy.api.topology import TopologyBuilder